 Whenever a member or Director determines that they have a conflict of interest relating to an item under discussion, they must inform the body (membership or Board) hearing the proposal that the conflict of interest exists.

 Members or Directors shall not vote on matters in which they have a conflict of interest

 Individuals and groups are encouraged to reconcile differences, whether inside or outside the scope of these grievance procedures, through one-on-one dialogue or mediation.

 SECTION 2.
 ELIGIBILITY TO GRIEVE

-Any person or group may initiate this grievance procedure by submitting a grievance in writing to the Board.
-Grievances are limited to complaints that the grievant has been harmed by a violation of the ONI Standards or these bylaws that has directly affected the outcome of a decision of SJNA.
+Any person or group may initiate a grievance procedure by submitting a grievance in writing to the Board.
+Grievances are limited to complaints that the grievant has been harmed by a violation of these bylaws or any other governing rules of the organization.
 Grievances must be submitted within 45 days of the alleged violation.

 SECTION 3.
 PROCESSING THE GRIEVANCE

 The grievance shall be processed pursuant to the Policies and Procedures of the SJNA.
 SECTION 4.
 FINAL RESOLUTION

 Following processing of the grievance, if the grievant remains unsatisfied, final resolution of the complaint shall be by vote of a majority of the voting members present at the next general meeting.